 Plc Uutechnic Group Oyj: Notification pursuant to chapter 9, section 5 of the Securities Markets Act

-Plc Uutechnic Group Oyj has received on 18 January 2021 the following notification pursuant to chapter 9, section 5 of the Securities Markets Act (the "SMA") from SPX FLOW, Inc., according to which SPX FLOW, Inc.'s total holding of shares in Plc Uutechnic Group Oyj has exceeded the threshold of ninety (90) per cent on 18 January 2021.
-According to the notification, the reason for the notification was an acquisition of shares or voting rights.
+Plc Uutechnic Group Oyj has received on 18 January 2021 the following notification pursuant to chapter 9, section 5 of the Securities Markets Act (the "SMA") from Kyösti Kakkonen, according to which Joensuun Kauppa ja Kone Oy's, a company controlled by Kyösti Kakkonen, total holding of shares in Plc Uutechnic Group Oyj has fallen below the threshold of five (5) per cent on 18 January 2021.
+According to the notification, the reason for the notification was a disposal of shares or voting rights.

-Total position of SPX FLOW, Inc. in Plc Uutechnic Group Oyj according to the notification:
+Total position of Kyösti Kakkonen in Plc Uutechnic Group Oyj according to the notification:

 |% of shares and voting rights